Whether or not to opt for GST Registration, and which GST returns are to be filed are determined based on the Annual Aggregate Turnover (AATO).

 In recent years, India has emerged as a major hub for Startups and SMBs.
-In the past 2 financial years, India has retained its position as the 3rd largest base for Startups, with over 4750 Tech-Startups running in the nation.
+In the past few financial years, India has retained its position as the 3rd largest base for Startups.
 With initiatives like ‘Startup India’ and ‘Make in India’, the government of India has put their best foot forward to boost the growth of businesses in India.

 However, as these businesses enjoy the benefits and support, as provided by the government, they are also responsible to provide the government with the revenues in the form of taxation applicable to the organisation.
-Hence, any dealer in India, with an Annual turnover exceeding Rs 40 lakh (Rs 20 lakh for special category states) is required to register under GST.
+Hence, any dealer in India, with an annual turnover exceeding Rs 40 lakh (Rs 20 lakh for special category states) is required to register under GST.
+Also, for service based businesses, the threshold is Rs.
+20 Lakhs (10 Lakhs in Special Category States).

 GST Registration is a two-step process.
 A Temporary Registration Number can be generated without submitting documents.
 Same remains valid for 15 days, before which you have to upload your business existence documents to complete the process and get a permanent GSTIN.
-Here is a step-by-step guide to get your registered in the GST portal!
+Here, is a step-by-step guide for GST registration online:

 Step 1 – Go to the GST portal at https://reg.gst.gov.in/registration/